guillemtubert-zz/Dawg/README.md

 ## Description

 Doggy is an app to meet new dogs arround you.
-You can create a profile, find for new dog friends and chat with them!
+You can create a profile, search for new dog friends and chat with them!

 ## User Stories